New South Wales State of the Environment reporting

-New South Wales State of the Environment 2012 (SoE 2012) reports on the status of the main environmental issues facing NSW.
-The report has been prepared by the NSW Environment Protection Authority (EPA) and in accordance with the requirements of section 10 of the Protection of the Environment Administration Act 1991 (the Act).
+The New South Wales State of the Environment (SoE) report is prepared every three years by the EPA under section 10 of the Protection of the Environment Administration Act 1991.

-Although SoE 2012 has been prepared by the EPA, much of the material it contains results from extensive input by a wide range of government agencies, other organisations and individual specialists, who provided data, information, analysis and interpretation, and reviewed the assembled content of the report.
-The EPA relies heavily on receiving this support from contributing agencies.
+Although SoE reports are prepared by the EPA, much of the information originates from a wide range of government agencies and independent specialists who provide data, information, analysis and interpretation, as well as reviewing the content of the reports.
+The EPA relies heavily on this support and analysis.